 Yeah, he was ‘fine’ all right.

 Tony hadn’t needed to go off on his own at SHIELD when he’d gone back there for debrief—he could have easily gone straight in and out and never seen Steve at all.
-But that morning he’d gotten Steve’s insomnia-drunk email, followed soon after by an emergency alarm, and yeah, there hadn’t been a chance he wasn’t going to wander around SHIELD until he got a chance to look in on their wayward super soldier.
+But that morning he’d gotten Steve’s insomnia-drunk email, followed soon after by an emergency alarm, and yeah, he was absolutely going to wander around SHIELD until he got a chance to look in on their wayward super soldier.

 He was glad he did.
 But at the same time, he realized with a sort of dull horror that he was now perpetually worried.